-8.14.
-The vehicle is not allowed to leave additional pieces on the game field or leave marks that are not removable (e.g. paint) during the match intentionally.
-If the vehicle violates this rule, the match will be stopped and the vehicle must be stopped by one of the team's members.
-The score for this match will be zero and the time mark will be the maximum.
+9.14.
+The vehicle is not allowed to leave additional pieces on the game field or leave marks that are not removable (e.g., paint) during the round intentionally.
+If the vehicle violates this rule, the round will be stopped, and the vehicle must be stopped by one of the team's members.
+The score for this round will be zero and the time mark will be the maximum.
 The judges have the right to inspect the team's code if they suspect such a situation.

-During the Match
+During the Round

-- 8.15.
-The vehicle must drive in the direction that was defined as the match driving direction before the match start. - 8.16.
-The vehicle's dimensions must not exceed 300x200 mm and 300 mm in height. - 8.17.
+- 9.15.
+The vehicle must drive in the direction that was defined as the challenge driving direction before the challenge start. - 9.16.
+The vehicle's dimensions must not exceed 300x200 mm and 300 mm in height. - 9.17.
 The vehicle is not allowed to move the walls (if they are not completely fixed on the field).
-The vehicle that violates this rule will be stopped by one of the team's members, the score for this match will be zero and time mark will be the maximum. - 8.18.
+The vehicle that violates this rule will be stopped by one of the team's members, the score for this round will be zero and time mark will be the maximum.
+If the vehicle touches or bumps the walls, and the walls are not moved, the vehicle may continue theround, and no penalties will be incurred.
+If the vehicle bumps or touches the walls and the vehicle stops, as a result of bumping or touching, a repairing action can be done, and penalties will be incurred. - 9.18.
 The vehicle must pass the traffic sign represented by the red pillar on the right (the picture (a) on figure 14) and the traffic sign represented by the green pillar on the left (the picture (b) on figure 14).